Advice for Dance and Drama Award institutions for the 2018 to 2019 academic year.

 Application, income assessment and payment of DaDA

-The most important criterion in allocating DaDA funding is that institutions firstly identify at audition those students with the most potential to succeed in the profession based on their talent.
+The most important criterion in allocating DaDA funding is that institutions identify at audition those students with the most potential to succeed in the profession based on their talent.

 When auditioning students, institutions must implement The Code of Practice for Auditions and Interviews produced by the Council for Dance Education and Training (CDET).
 Institutions must set out the procedures students must follow to audition for a place and DaDA funding.